 The optimized values of the design variables are automatically updated in the Simulink model.

-After you optimize the model response to meet design requirements, you can save the Design Optimization tool session which includes the optimized parameter values.
+After you optimize the model response to meet design requirements, you can save the Response Optimization tool session which includes the optimized parameter values.

-In the Save drop-down list, select Save to model workspace.
+In the Response Optimization tool, in the Response Optimization tab, in the Save Session drop-down list, select Save to model workspace.

 In the Save Session window, specify the session name in the Session field.